 How soon after birth will I get to go home and what postnatal care will be available?
 The Birth Centre aims to allow families to take their babies home as soon as possible (usually same day as the birth) after a minimum of 4-6 hours to ensure you and your baby are healthy and safe to go to home.
 Once home you will be supported by your midwife team with phone calls and home visits to ensure you and your baby are travelling well.

 Am I eligible to apply for birth centre care?
-To qualify you must live in the catchment area for the RBWH.
-The catchment area for RBWH is the Brisbane River going north to the Pine River.
-Secondly, your pregnancy will need to be ‘low risk’ as determined by Birth Centre staff, taking into consideration your medical history, your blood and ultrasound results.
+There are currently no catchment areas effective for Birth Centre Care so anyone can apply.
+Your pregnancy will need to be ‘low risk’ as determined by Birth Centre staff, taking into consideration your medical history, your blood and ultrasound results.

 How do I get a referral to the Birth Centre?
 Ask your doctor for a referral to the RBWH Birth Centre using the following guidelines: